 3. Saying thank you more often

-While many organizations include values-based eCards in their peer-to-peer recognition strategy, sometimes employees may want to send one another eCards “just because.”
-Alcumus Holdings Limited recognizes that eCards can be a powerful way to reinforce positive behaviors and boost teamwork amongst its 800+ employees.
+While many organisations include values-based eCards in their peer-to-peer recognition strategy, sometimes employees may want to send one another eCards 'just because.'
+Alcumus Holdings Limited recognises that eCards can be a powerful way to reinforce positive behaviours and boost teamwork amongst its 800+ employees.

 4. Bringing remote teams together